 Developments such as Disney Concert Hall and the Staples Center sports arena have attracted enough visitors from all around Southern California to create a viable and increasingly vibrant nightlife.
-Although the problem of Downtown’s homeless population remains intractable, and upscale condominiums have yet to replace Skid Row, much of Downtown is now a safe, pleasant, and walkable place that offers nearly limitless opportunities for daytime exploration.
+Although Skid Row has yet to be razed for an upscale condominium project, and the problem of Downtown’s homeless population remains intractable, much of Downtown is now a safe, pleasant, and walkable place that offers nearly limitless opportunities for daytime exploration.

 Unlike most of Southern California, Downtown is well served with public transportation, including the Metro Rail light rail and subway (underground) system.
 That makes it one of the very few places in Southern California that are easily visited without a car.
 It’s actually better not to have a car, since Downtown traffic is heavy and parking is very expensive.
 A visitor staying on the West Side or Santa Monica would do best to drive to the nearest Metro Rail station with a park-and-ride lot, or ride a bus to the Union Station transit hub.